LusandaMO/LusandaMO/README.md

 - 🌍 Proudly based in South Africa, passionate about how technology can solve real-world problems.
 - 📚 A continuous learner who enjoys upskilling and mentoring peers.
 - 🎨 Creative thinker who loves bringing both **functionality and beauty** into her work.
 - 🤝 Always excited to **collaborate** with others, whether in open-source, teamwork, or new challenges.
+- Bring the vybe and fun my side

 ---